CHEVULAHAARVISH/UNR/README.md

    ```
 3. Open the vscode editor and hit live server .

+3a.
+Add install live serveer if you dont have that extension.

 4. Open the `index.html` file in your web browser.

 5. Connect your wallet by clicking the "Connect Wallet" button.
 Grant the necessary permissions when prompted.